NVIDIA-RTX/NRD/README.md

 **[NRD]** Additionally the quality of the input signal can be increased by re-using already denoised information from the current or the previous frame.

 **[NRD]** Hit distances should come from an importance sampling method.
-But if denoising of AO/SO is needed, AO/SO can come from cos-weighted (or VNDF) sampling in a tradeoff of IQ.
+But if denoising of AO/SO is needed, AO/SO must come from cos-weighted (or VNDF) sampling in a tradeoff of IQ.

 **[NRD]** Low discrepancy sampling (blue noise) helps to get more stable output in 0.5-1 rpp mode.
 It's a must for REBLUR-based Ambient and Specular Occlusion denoisers and SIGMA.

-**[NRD]** It's recommended to set `CommonSettings::accumulationMode` to `RESET` for a single frame, if a history reset is needed.
-If history buffers are recreated or contain garbage, it's recommended to use `CLEAR_AND_RESET` for a single frame. `CLEAR_AND_RESET` is not free because clearing is done in a compute shader.
-Render target clears on the application side should be prioritized over this solution.
+**[NRD]** It's recommended to set `CommonSettings::accumulationMode` to `RESTART` for a single frame, if a history reset is needed.
+If history buffers are recreated or contain garbage, it's recommended to use `CLEAR_AND_RESTART` for a single frame. `CLEAR_AND_RESTART` is not free because clearing is done in a compute shader.
+Render target clears on the application side should be prioritized over this solution, if possible.

-**[NRD]** If there are areas (besides sky), which don't require denoising (for example, casting a specular ray only if roughness is less than some threshold), providing `viewZ > CommonSettings::denoisingRange` in **IN\_VIEWZ** texture for such pixels will effectively skip denoising.
-Additionally, the data in such areas won't contribute to the final result.

-**[NRD]** If there are areas (besides sky), which don't require denoising (for example, skipped diffuse rays for true metals). `materialID` and `materialMask` can be used to drive spatial passes.
+**[NRD]** If normal-roughness encoding supports `materialID`, the following features become available:
+- `CommonSettings::minMaterialForDiffuse, minMaterialForSpecular` - `materialID` comparison, useful to not mix diffuse between dielectrics (non-0 diffuse) and metals (0 diffuse)
+- `CommonSettings::strandMaterialID` - marks hair (grass) geometry to enable "under-the-hood" tweaks
+- `CommonSettings::cameraAttachedReflectionMaterialID` - marks reflections of camera attached objects

+**[NRD]** If you are unsure of which denoiser settings to use - use defaults via `{}` construction.
+It helps to improve compatibility with future versions and offers optimal IQ, because default settings are always adjusted by recent algorithmic changes.

 **[NRD]** Input signal quality can be improved by enabling *pre-pass* via setting `diffusePrepassBlurRadius` and `specularPrepassBlurRadius` to a non-zero value.
 Pre-pass is needed more for specular and less for diffuse, because pre-pass outputs optimal hit distance for specular tracking (see the sample for more details).